Categories of Hazardous Waste

 P- and U-List Waste

-Characteristic wastes are defined by their exhibition of at least one of the following properties: ignitability, corrosivity, reactivity, and toxicity.
+Wastes that fall under this category of hazardous waste are defined by their exhibition of at least one of the following properties: ignitability, corrosivity, reactivity, and toxicity.

 Ignitable: Waste that can be set on fire.
 Wastes with this quality include compressed gases, solid waste prone to spontaneous combustion, and liquids with flashpoints below 60 °C.